jtsteinbach/sandbox/README.md

 ### Promise 2 — Tamper evidence: changes made behind sandbox's back are detectable

 Mechanism: the hash-chained journal.
 Every operation appends an entry whose link is `SHA-256(canonical entry ‖ previous link)`, rooted in a random per-repository ID. `sb verify` recomputes the chain and cross-checks every branch tip against the journal's record, flagging tips that were moved, branches that were deleted, and refs that were injected.
-Gate bypasses are part of the chained record.
+Gate bypasses and redactions are part of the chained record.

 Defends against: editing or deleting journal entries; manipulating refs via direct database access; replacing objects; modification by anything that isn't sb.

 Does not defend against: an attacker with write access to the database and knowledge of sandbox's format can rewrite the entire store into a new, internally consistent history.
 With no secret material anywhere, internal consistency is recomputable by anyone; this is inherent to keyless designs.
 Anchors (Section 10) close the gap: a chain-head value recorded outside the machine cannot be reproduced by any rewrite.
 What sandbox will not do is ship the appearance of cryptographic authenticity (signatures, badges) without the key management that would make it meaningful.

-### Promise 3 — Leak prevention: credentials are stopped before they enter permanent history
+### Promise 3 — Leak prevention: credentials don't enter permanent history in the clear

-Mechanism: the save-time secret scanner (Section 8), on by default, overridable only explicitly, overrides journaled.
+Mechanism: the save-time redaction pass (Section 8), on by default, overridable only explicitly, both the redaction and the override journaled.
+Files that cannot be redacted faithfully block the save instead.

 Defends against: accidental commits of recognizable credentials.

-Does not defend against: unrecognizable secrets, or secrets already in older saves.
+Does not defend against: unrecognizable secrets, secrets already in older saves, or secrets in binary and oversized files, which are skipped.

+### What locks are and are not

+Locks are a coordination mechanism, not access control.
+They stop a second writer's version from becoming the version of record — on disk and in history — and they make sure nothing typed is destroyed on the way.
+They do not stop anyone with write access from opening the file, and they do not survive someone bypassing sandbox entirely. `sb unlock --force` is available to everyone, and journaled.

 ### What sandbox does not claim

 - Confidentiality of the store.
 The database is created `0600`; full-disk encryption is the right layer for confidentiality at rest. (`.sbox` archives are encrypted; that covers transport and cold storage.)
 - Authentication.
-The author on a save is attribution for humans reading history.
-Shared mode's uid-based lock attribution improves accuracy; it is still not authentication.
+The author on a save is attribution for humans reading history. uid-based lock attribution improves accuracy; it is still not authentication.
 - Access control. sandbox is a local tool; file permissions are the access control.

 ### Why the cryptography was removed

 An earlier design signed every commit with Ed25519, with a hand-rolled pure-Python fallback.
 That fails security review on three grounds: hand-rolled signature code is where implementation vulnerabilities live; keys with no management story (generated silently, stored in a dotfile, never rotated or bound to anything a verifier could trust) prove only that some key signed something; and a claim users trust more than its mechanism deserves is worse than no claim.
-The same standard was applied in 1.2 to the embedded encryption module, which carried an unused "asymmetric" mode whose construction did not deliver public-key security; it was deleted rather than documented around.
+The same standard was applied to the embedded encryption module, which carried an unused "asymmetric" mode whose construction did not deliver public-key security; it was deleted rather than documented around.
 Every property the removed code was supposed to provide is covered by the re-hashing, the chain, the ref cross-check, and anchors.

 ---